We pick out some of the best gravel bikes and adventure road bikes on the market, and explain what defines the genre and what to look for

 What is the appeal of a gravel bike or adventure road bike?

 If you’ve ever gone out on a ride on your best road bike and noticed farm tracks, bridlepaths or alluring singletrack as you passed, wondering where they lead but hesitating to head off the tarmac, then a gravel bike or adventure road bike may be for you.

 It’s a bike which aims to meld on-road speed with off-road capability and so overlaps in design features with both road and cyclocross bikes, as well as incorporating elements borrowed from mountain bikes.
 As standard you should expect disc braking and clearance for wider tyres.

 A gravel bike is similar, but is designed for riding on the untarmacked roads which are more prevalent in the US and some European countries than the UK.
 It will have clearance for even wider tyres, which may be up to 40mm across.

 Below is our pick of the best adventure road bikes and gravel bikes – read on for more details on what to look for when shopping for a knobbly tyred road bike.

 With each bike is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 Our pick of the best gravel bikes and adventure road bikes

-The American brand has added its ‘Future Shock’ front suspension to the front end, with a progressive spring on the 20mm travel so there’s no bottoming out.
+The Specialized Diverge comes with the brand’s ‘Future Shock’ front suspension, with a progressive spring on the 20mm travel so there’s no bottoming out.
 The bottom bracket is now lower, providing stability, and at S-Works level the bike comes with a dropper seat post.
 This can be purchased separately and fitted to lower ranked frames.